wamp-proto/wamp-proto/rfc/text/basic/bp_rpc_calling_and_invocation.md

 ## Calling and Invocations

-The message flow between *Callers*, a *Dealer* and *Callees* for calling procedures and invoking endpoints involves the following messages:
+The message flow between Callers, a Dealer and Callees for calling procedures and invoking endpoints involves the following messages:

 1. `CALL`
 2. `RESULT`